Forecasting-based Biomedical Time-series Data Synthesis for Open Data and Robust AI: Material and Methods

 where $w(\cdot)$ represents a Hann window of 128 points with 50\% overlap.
 The resulting spectrograms were transformed using a logarithmic scale $\log(1+S^{(i)})$ and standardized to zero mean and unit variance.
 These spectrograms served as input, adapted for time-series classification by setting the input channel to one and the output to the number of sleep stage classes.

 Model training was performed on a fixed train/test split, with training and testing sets predefined for each subject.
-The classifier model was a ResNet-18 \cite{he2016deep}, trained for a maximum of 500 epochs using stochastic gradient descent with a learning rate of $10^{-4}$.
-Note that, while ResNet-18 served as the default classifier, the framework is compatible with other image classification backbones.
-To ensure reproducibility, random seeds were fixed for all training runs, and experiments were repeated with 5 different seeds.
+The classifier model was a ResNet-18 \cite{he2016deep}, trained using stochastic gradient descent with a learning rate of $10^{-4}$.
+Note that while ResNet-18 served as the default classifier, the framework is compatible with other image classification models.
+To ensure reproducibility, all runs were executed with five random seeds, using AMD Instinct MI300X GPUs supported by AMD Developer Cloud credits.

 Let $f_\theta(\cdot)$ denote the classifier parameterized by weights $\theta$.
 The objective function was the cross-entropy loss: